 Nobbys Head Lighthouse is located at the entrance to Newcastle Harbour.
 The lighthouse is a premier tourist attraction, loved by locals and visitors alike.
 Take a walk up to the lighthouse and enjoy the spectacular 360-degree views of Newcastle, Nobbys Beach and the Harbour.

 Blackbutt reserve occupies over 183 hectares of land and provides visitors with the chance to enjoy nature trails, wildlife exhibits, children’s playgrounds and recreational facilities.
-At Blackbutt Reserve you can see Koala’s, wombats, birds and Australian reptiles… all for free.
+At Blackbutt Reserve, you can see Koala’s, wombats, birds and Australian reptiles… all for free.
 Blackbutt is a great place to spend a day hiking, taking photos, admiring wildlife and enjoying a picnic amongst the wonders of nature.
+There is a small fee for parking.

-So there you have it, my top 5 free things to do in Newcastle.
+So there you have it, the best free things to do in Newcastle.
 I would love to hear from you, what is one of your favourite things to do in Newcastle?
 Comment below.

 Search for accommodation in Newcastle

-Disclosure: This post on free things to do in Newcastle contains affiliate links.
+Disclosure: This post on free things to do in Newcastle NSW contains affiliate links.